stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/04-palette-virtual-clusters/00-add-virtual-cluster-to-host-cluster.md

 ---
 title: "Add Virtual Clusters to a Host Cluster"
 metaTitle: "Add Virtual Clusters to a Host Cluster"
-metaDescription: "How to add Palette Virtual Clusters to a Host Cluster"
+description: "How to add Palette Virtual Clusters to a Host Cluster"
 icon: ""
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---